New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 They can be seen from April through October in open, sunny areas.
 The adults feed on various plants, including asters, daisies, thistles, and dandelions.

-The larvae of this species are often mistaken for other moths, such as the Prominent Moth, due to their similar appearance.
+Due to their similar appearance, the larvae of this species are often mistaken for other moths, such as the Prominent Moth.Â

 However, the Confused Haploa Moth on this list of the various types of moths in New Jersey can be distinguished by its long legs and dark stripes on its wings.

-This moth species is not considered a pest but tends to feed heavily on certain plants, which can harm agricultural crops.
+This moth species is not considered a pest but tends to feed heavily on certain plants, which can harm crops.

 15. Cross-Striped Cabbageworm Moth